Emmotes/ic_spoilers/docs/umberto.md

 # Basic Information

-Umberto will be the new champion in the Ahghairon's Day event on 7 August 2024.
+Umberto is potentially a new champion in the Ahghairon's Day event on 7 August 2024.

 <span class="champStatsTableColumn">
     <span class="champStatsTableRow">